roytang/blog/content/posts/2017/01/problems-in-large-software-dev-teams.md

 url: /2017/01/problems-in-large-software-dev-teams/
 ---

-Hopefully by now most developers and project managers are well aware [of the mythical man-month and Brooks&#8217; Law:][1]
+Hopefully by now most developers and project managers are well aware [of the mythical man-month and Brooks&' Law:][1]

 > Adding manpower to a late software project makes it later